 So if you, your husband, your kid, or a friend winds up with poison ivy this summer, what are you going to do?
-You’re going to put on you super-smart, natural mama thinking cap and go make a DIY herbal poison ivy remedy that’s sure to impress everyone… oh yeah, and help calm that poison ivy down too!
+You’re going to put on you super-smart, natural mama thinking cap and go make your own DIY herbal poison ivy relief that’s sure to impress everyone… oh yeah, and help calm that poison ivy down too!

 Today I’m gonna show you how!

 If you’re familiar with using herbs, then you’ve probably heard the term “wildcrafting.”
 If not, let me explain.

 Wildcrafting is when you go out and gather fresh herbs yourself.
 It’s pretty simple.
 You just have to know what herbs you need, where to find them, and how to gather and use them.

 Today, I’m going to introduce you to 3 different herbs that you’ll need to have on hand for this herbal poison ivy remedy, and I’ll explain all of the above.

 For this easy poison ivy remedy, you’ll need a bunch of plantain, a bunch of jewelweed, and some aloe vera.
 3 things.
 That’s it.